ewkt/Vinted-Discord-Notifications/README.md

 ]
 ```

-c) If you want to use autobuy you will also need to add your session tokens to `tokens.json` :
+c) Optionally, if you want to use autobuy you will also need to add your session tokens to `tokens.json`, also for the automatic selection of the pickup point you will need to add your latitude and longitude:
 ```
 {
   "access_token": "xxxxxxxx",
-  "refresh_token": "xxxxxxx"
+  "refresh_token": "xxxxxxx",
+  "latitude":"",
+  "longitude":""
 }
 ```
 (you can follow [this video tutorial](https://dai.ly/k8WySk1UDMB69UBu31Y))